CharGoon26/Doctor-Who-Dex-Privacy-Policy/README.md

 * The list of Doctor Who collectible cards owned by a user.
 * A history of trades executed between users, including logging transaction pairs for account validation and security.
 * Active state data for turn-based player matches via the `/battle` system (current card health percentages, accumulated action energy states, active status conditions, and overall match counts).
+* **Ko-fi Transaction & Shop Data:** If a user chooses to claim a premium card decoration through our Ko-fi shop, we collect the user's **Ko-fi username**, **Email address**, and **Transaction ID/Order URL**.
+* *Data Linking:* These transaction details are linked directly to your **Discord ID** inside our database to ensure proper shop fulfillment, manage your inventory, and prevent duplicate reward claims.
-* **Ko-fi Transaction Identifiers:** If a user chooses to claim a premium card decoration, we temporarily process and record the **Ko-fi Transaction ID / Order URL** to securely verify payment and prevent duplicate redemptions of digital shop assets.
-No credit card numbers, legal names, or banking information are ever accessed or visible to our bot or team.
+* *Privacy Guarantee:* Your email address and Ko-fi username will **remain completely private**.
+This data will never be shared, sold, or used for marketing purposes.
+No credit card numbers, legal names, or banking details are ever processed or visible to our bot or development team.

 *Note regarding Message Content:* The bot does not cache or log chat messages.
 When a player types a name to catch a card, that message text is analyzed in memory for less than one second solely to register a successful catch and is immediately discarded.
 It is never stored on disk or accessible by administrators.